-Common Problems of the Cervix
+Common problems of the cervix

-Last updated Originally published Meets Patient’s editorial guidelines
+Meets Patient’s editorial guidelines

 There are many different conditions that can affect the neck of the womb (cervix), ranging from mild inflammation to cervical cancer.
 Some conditions affecting the cervix are more common than others; some are more serious than others.
 They can all cause different symptoms, such as abnormal bleeding or discharge from your vagina, or may not cause any symptoms at all.

 Some conditions are normal and do not need any treatment.
 The type of treatment, if needed, will depend on the underlying condition.
-Your doctor will be able to discuss with you the most appropriate treatment for you.
+Your doctor will be able to discuss the most appropriate treatment for you.

 Uterus and cervix